 “We told our immediate families before we went, so they knew the plan.
 Corey and I are both so close to our families, so we couldn’t keep it from them!
 We did keep it a secret from everyone else, and I actually posted an announcement on Instagram and Facebook.
 We have so many friends and family that we wanted to tell ASAP, that seemed like the best way to get our exciting news out!“

 Get more inspiration from Mandy’s Elopement at Great Sand Dunes National Park.

 4. Throw a Reception Party to Celebrate Your Marriage

 We hinted at this before, but throwing a party is never a bad idea.
 We love it when couples throw a BBQ reception and surprise their family and friends with their elopement announcement.
 This is a great way to keep things casual and include everyone without the fear of not being able to afford to.

 Bekah Kay Creative

 “We decided to elope with our parents and siblings present.
-We both have large immediate families who are so important to us so we threw a BBQ at our house a few weeks after our wedding for 50 of our nearest and dearest, the same 50 who would have been present had we chosen to go the traditional wedding route.
-We sent invitations announcing the date of our elopement and that we would be having a party to celebrate.
+We both have large immediate families who are so important to us, so we also threw a BBQ at our house a few weeks after our wedding for 50 of our nearest and dearest.
+The same 50 who would have been present had we chosen to go the traditional wedding route.
+We sent invitations announcing the date of our elopement, and we would be having a party to celebrate.
 It was so fun, laid back, and exactly what we wanted.
-We also sent out announcements to the rest of our extended family and our friends with pictures from our elopement and a short explanation of our day.
+We also sent out announcements to the rest of our extended family and friends with pictures from our elopement, and a short explanation of our day.
 My advice is to not worry.
-Your family loves you and you are going to worry way more than they will!”
+Your family loves you, and you are going to worry way more than they will!”